Can I bring my family to Germany?

 • Children under 18 years old

-• Other relatives in cases of hardship9In cases of exceptional hardship: severe illness, special care needs (more information).
+• Other relatives in cases of hardship8Examples for cases of exceptional hardship: severe illness, special care needs (more information).

 3. Check the requirements